richmondpangan/to-do-list-app/README.md

-# To Do List app
+# To-Do-List App

-This is a To Do List personal project that utilizes HTML, CSS, JavaScript, and React.
+This is a simple To Do List App built using React.

+**Note:**
+Please be aware that this app only utilizes local storage to store data.